North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 Continue south to Tilcara where you can visit the Pucará ruins, a pre-Inca fortification.

 This site was strategically chosen, as it offered views across the valley and plenty of chances to see any enemies approaching.
-Wander through the cactus-filled ruins, but be aware that it can be windy at times.
+Wander through the cactus-filled ruins – but be aware that it can be windy at times so hold on to your hat!

 Overlooking view of a semi-arid landscape with a stone wall in the foreground and towering cacti, with rugged mountains under a clear sky in the background.
 In Tilcara in the north of Argentina, visit the pre-Incan fort of Pucara.